alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 ## The problem

-Robert and I are part of a team building a [storage service] for Wellcome's digital collections, which will eventually be the long-term, permanent storage for digital records.
+Robert and I are part of a team building a [storage service], which will eventually be Wellcome’s permanent storage for digital records.
 That includes archives, images, photographs, and much more.

-We're saving the files to an Amazon S3 bucket[^1], but Amazon doesn't have a way to lock around writes to S3.
+We're saving files to an Amazon S3 bucket[^1], but Amazon doesn't have a way to lock around writes to S3.
-If multiple processes write to the same location at the same time, there's no guarantee which will win!
+If more than one process writes to the same location at the same time, there's no guarantee which will win!

 <img src="/images/2019/locking.png" style="width: 327px;">

 Our pipeline features lots of parallel workers -- Docker containers running in ECS, and each container running multiple threads.
 We want to lock around writes to S3, so that only a single process can write to a given S3 location at a time.
-We verify files after they've been written, and we don't overwrite a file if it exists already -- so locking gives an extra guarantee that a rogue process can't corrupt the archive.
+We already verify files after they've been written, and locking gives an extra guarantee that a rogue process can't corrupt the archive.
 Because S3 doesn't provide those locks for us, we have to manage them ourselves.

-This is one example -- there are several other places where we need our own locking.
+This is one use case -- there are several other places where we need our own locking.
 We wanted to build one locking implementation that we could use in lots of places.

 [storage service]: https://github.com/wellcometrust/storage-service